VaibhavDN/Rotate2Mute/README.md

 ## Rotate2Mute

-The app allows the user to mute incomming calls by turning the phone screen down.
+App allows the user to mute incomming calls by turning the phone screen down.

-The app was inspired from the "Easy Mute" feature available in samsung devices.
+This app was inspired from the "Easy Mute" feature available in samsung devices.

 App makes use of phones gravity sensor to determine in which direction the phones screen is facing.
 A careful use of sensor ensures that effect on phones battery is negligible.